 Following Human Rights day activities held in major cities of the world every year on 10th December:

-- Arrangement of high-level political conferences, meetings and cultural events/ exhibitions to address the human rights issues.
+- Arrangement of high-level political conferences, meetings, and cultural events/ exhibitions to address human rights issues.

 - Award of Nobel peace prize held on the 10th of December.

-- Award of Five-yearly United Nations prize in the field of Human rights on the 10th of December.
+- Award of Five-yearly United Nations prize in Human rights on the 10th of December.

-- Many government, private organizations, civil and social-cause institutions active in the human rights field also schedule special events to commemorate the day.
+- Many governments, private organizations, civil and social-cause institutions active in the human rights field also schedule special events to commemorate the day.

 - This year it will be the 71st anniversary of the Universal Declaration of Human Rights.
-This year the Human Rights Day was celebrated with the theme “Stand Up For Human Rights”.
+This year they celebrated Human Rights Day with the theme “Stand Up For Human Rights”.

 - Human Rights Day theme for 2016 was “stand up for someone’s rights today”.